 Why these low salaries you ask?
-I think part of it is because Morocco sells itself to investors, as having a cheap labor.
+I think part of it is because Morocco sells itself to investors, as having cheap labor.
 So big companies coming here are expecting to find cheap labor.
 Big companies like Renault, Yazaki, Capgemini, and others aren’t coming to Morocco because we are cute.
 It’s because we are cheap.
 That’s the business model.
 And that’s why they aren’t willing to raise salaries.
-Also, for them, there is always people willing to work for a low salary until they find something better.
+Also, for them, there are always people willing to work for a low salary until they find something better.
 And they are taking advantage of those.
 For them, they always search for people who can fill a post for few months and then hire another one after they depart.
-No wonder they have lot of HR people.
+No wonder they have a lot of HR people.

 In Morocco, as a software engineer, you have two options: 1.
 You work for a big software company.
 2. You work in the IT department of some company, public sector, etc.